abdullahmardini/simplebatterybench/README.md

 # What is this?

 I just want to know if the different battery tuning stuff, i.e. `ppd` vs `tlp` vs `tuneD` actually make any difference, and if there's a difference between them.

+I think it's important that the results be produced during some kind of lightload, the kind you would spend in an IDE and a browser.
+Also it should probably measure the performance during that load.
+Basically a benchmark running at 10% system capacity.
+Which turns out that's not a trivial thing.

+# What did I get?

-Note that your particular laptop model will matter a lot, depending on firmware bugs and how that responds to different tuning knobs.
+The particular laptop model matters a lot, depending on firmware bugs and how that responds to different tuning knobs.
 It looks like the defaults are fantastic on Thinkpads.

+On a Thinkpad x12 gen 1, I got my best results with a few TLP tweaks, and worst with tuneD.

 # TODO
 * Improve the sleep check.
 AMD has a script that measures how long you were actually in s2idle, I should probably figure out how they do that and take inspiration / shameless plagiarize.
-* Improve the wake check.
-Need to prevent suspend in the actual script, improve the wake and idle parts.
-I ran this with my browser open.
+* Improve the synthetic benchmark part.

 # What did I get?
 ```